TheMelodyOfCode/React--HTTP-Requests--Upgrade/README.md

 > but for now that's it ....

 > **general functionality:**
->> recieve a trading-Card after you enter the name in the form field or click the button
+>> recieve a trading-card after you enter the name in the form field or click the button
 >> show a list of previous choosen trading-cards.
 >> mounting/unmounting the app when un/-checking the checkbox

 > This exercise was to work with :</br>